7 Tips to Address Number Reversals.

 - Encourage children to check whether they have written their numbers the right way around.

-Aimed at foundation phase learners, this program focuses on teaching the correct method for forming each of the numbers utilizing an animation video and worksheets for consolidation.
+We have various resources aimed at foundation phase learners, teaching the correct method for forming each of the numbers utilizing an animation video and worksheets for consolidation.

 For more information.